v4lkyrr/odin-recipe/README.md

-An HTML practic webpage made through following the course at The Odin Project.
+An HTML practice webpage made through following the course at The Odin Project.
 All code is free to be used by anyone.